Timeline of Key Historical Events

 - 1810s: Australian transition began from penal to civil colonization in New South Wales.

 - 1811: More Highlanders came to Manitoba.

 - 1812–15: War of 1812, between the United States and Canada (then British North America).

 - 1815: By this time, Scots and some Scots-Irish (mostly farmers) were one of the three major ethnic groups in the Maritimes, and a Canadian dialect of Scottish Gaelic was the third most-spoken language in Canada in the mid-19th century.

 - ca. 1815–45: a pre-Famine wave of emigration from Ireland, guestimated at 250,000 to 1.5 million between these years.
 A fairly conservative estimate is that around 500,000 Irish and Scots-Irish arrived in the US in this range.

 - 1815–70: Approx. 50,000 Scots moved to Nova Scotia alone between these years, due to late Highland Clearances and destitution that followed.

 - 1815–1915: This century saw some 13 million Scots arriving in the US, 4 million more in Canada, and another million and a half in Australia.

-- 1817: The “Celtic Twilight”, a period of rewewed (if romanticized) interest in things Celtic and Gaelic, begins in earnest with the publication of Rob Roy by Sir Walter Scott.
+- 1817: The “Celtic Twilight”, a period of rewewed (if romanticized) interest in things Celtic and Gaelic, began with the publication of Rob Roy by Sir Walter Scott.

-- ca. 1818: British immigration to southern Africa begins in earnest.
+- ca. 1818: British immigration to southern Africa began in earnest.